retro16/acsi2stm/README.md

  * Optimize: Fastest (-O3)
  * Port: your USB serial dongle

+Note: you can use any setting in the "Optimize" menu.
+O3 is recommended for fastest performance.

 If you have different options in the Tools menu, it may be because you don't have the correct board installed.

 Then, you will be able to upload the program to the STM32.